t3rn/t3rn/docs/main/docs/components/sfx-overview.md

 sidebar_position: 1
 ---

-# What is a Sideeffect
+# What is a Side Effect

-A Sideeffect is the description of a transaction that needs to be executed on an external consensus system.
-When initialised, the creator of the Sideeffect (can be a user or smart contract) sets all the neccessary attribtues and commits it to the Circuit, where Executors are able to lacate them.
+A Side Effect is the description of a transaction that needs to be executed on an external consensus system.
+When initialised, the creator of the Side Effect (can be a user or smart contract) sets all the neccessary attribtues and commits it to the Circuit, where Executors are able to lacate them.

-## Sideeffect structure
+## Side Effect structure
 ```
 pub struct SideEffect<AccountId, BalanceOf> {
     pub target: TargetId,